ZiyadMoustafa/Graduation-Project/README.md

 - Helmet for securing HTTP headers.
 - Rate limiting for login.
 - Input sanitization to prevent XSS attacks.
+- Secure image uploads with validation and checks.

 ## 🔗 API Documentation